purpleKarrot Gedankenexperimente

 endif()

-How to properly compare strings:
+How to compare strings properly:

 1. Make sure that policy CMP0054 is set to NEW, for example by setting the minimum required CMake version to 3.1 or higher.